Planning is underway for the Fifth Annual Felician Institute Fall Symposium, to take place in the fall of 2016. Check

-2013: took place Saturday, November 16 at our Lodi campus with Christine Vitrano of Brooklyn College on her book, The Nature and Value of Happiness (Westview, 2013), with commentators John Kleinig (John Jay College of Criminal Justice, CUNY), and Christopher Rice (Fordham), and a response by Professor Vitrano.
+2013: an Author Meets Critics session on Christine Vitrano’s The Nature and Value of Happiness (Westview, 2013), took place Saturday, November 16 at our Lodi.
+Commentators included John Kleinig (John Jay College of Criminal Justice, CUNY), and Christopher Rice (Fordham), with a response by Professor Vitrano.
 The symposium was published in Reason Papers: A Journal of Interdisciplinary Normative Studies, vol. 37, no. 1 (Spring 2015).
 Click here and scroll down to vol. 37.1, Spring 2015.

-2012: took place Saturday, October 27 at our Lodi campus, with Robert Talisse of Vanderbilt University on his book, Democracy and Moral Conflict (Cambridge, 2009), with commentators Chris Herrera (Philosophy, Montclair State University), Steven Ross (Philosophy, Hunter College and CUNY Graduate Center), and Joseph Biehl (Felician College), and a response by Robert Talisse.
+2012: an Author Meets Critics on Robert Talisse’s Democracy and Moral Conflict (Cambridge, 2009), took place on Saturday, October 27 at our Lodi campus.
+Commentators included Chris Herrera (Philosophy, Montclair State University), Steven Ross (Philosophy, Hunter College and CUNY Graduate Center), and Joseph Biehl (Felician College), with a response by Robert Talisse.

-Steven Ross’s paper has now been published as “Review of “Democracy and Moral Conflict”, Essays in Philosophy: Vol. 14: Iss.
+Steven Ross’s paper has now been published as “Review of “Democracy and Moral Conflict,” Essays in Philosophy: Vol. 14: Iss.
 1, Article 9.
-Chris Herrera and Joseph Biehl’s papers have now been published, with a precis of the book and response by Robert Talisse, in Reason Papers: A Journal of Interdisciplinary Normative Studies, vol. 36, no. 2 (July 2014) [scroll down].
+The rest of the symposium was published in Reason Papers: A Journal of Interdisciplinary Normative Studies, vol. 36, no. 2 (July 2014) [scroll down].